 Simply put, you can’t control how a market behaves.
 Instead of focusing on what you can’t control – focus on what you can.

 One thing you might want to focus on is improving your financial wellbeing.
 In our financial wellbeing index, we mention that a combination of ten money and mindset building blocks can help build financial wellbeing.
-Under the mindset building blocks, are ‘written plans’ and ‘long-term perspective’.2
+Under the mindset building blocks, are ‘written plans’ and ‘long-term perspective’.

 To help you think about your future and take control of your finances, writing down a financial plan can help you clearly define your goals and map out how you’ll achieve them.
 If you see your investments fluctuate, revisit your plan to check in on your other sources of investments.
 It could help you identify if you need to make any changes to help you stay on track.
-It’s also important to take the ‘long-term perspective’ here to avoid making any rash decisions.
+It’s also important to take the ‘long-term view’ here to avoid making any rash decisions.
 You might wish to add a reminder on your plan that changes do happen.
-Your investments could go back up or you might have some time for your investments to recover.
+Your investments could go back up, or you might have some time for your investments to recover.
 If you need some help getting started with a written plan, our article How to create a retirement plan guides you through this.

 Make informed decisions

-Our mind can work against us in times of market volatility.
+Our minds can work against us in times of market volatility.
 We’re often influenced by recent events and this means we typically look at what’s happening in the here and now rather than thinking about the future.3 It’s also human nature to be negative about our long-term prospects when experiencing a period of instability.

 Here are a couple of points to consider before you make any decisions: